 Architect Shawn Kelly has already been paid for a feasibility study based on public input.
 A special presentation of the plan, which can be found here, was presented by Kelly to City Hall in early 2018.
 Click here to watch Kelly's full presentation (23:00 - 45:45).

 It’s critical that we make our voices heard during this process.
 We need ALL community members to stand up and voice your concerns.
-City Council members' contact info can be found on the city website [click here, and scroll down to find them].
+City Council members' contact info can be found at the top of this blog post.

 Attend Upcoming Public Meetings